 Kao Niaw Ping Kai Restaurant

-You can't go wrong with the pungent green or red curries, and the familiar stir-fry dishes — pad see ew, pad thai, drunken noodles — also beat the local competition.
-I'm convinced the nam tok moo, a pork salad with green herbs, is one of the spiciest dishes in all of Budapest.
+I'm convinced that the nam tok moo, a pork salad with green herbs, is one of the spiciest dishes in all of Budapest.
 All the more reason to leave room for the coconut-tapioca pudding to soothe your burning mouth.